mspnp/container-apps-fabrikam-dronedelivery/README.md

 ## Migrating a microservices workload from AKS to Azure Container Apps

 This repository guides you during the process of running an example application composed of microservices in Azure Container Apps.
-In this example scenario, the Fabrikam Drone Delivery app that was previously running in Azure Kubernetes Services will be run in a newly created Azure Container App environment.
+In this example scenario, the Fabrikam Drone Delivery app that was previously running in Azure Kubernetes Services will be run in two Azure Container App environments.
 This Azure managed service is optimized for running applications that span many microservices.
 This example will make some containers internet-facing via an HTTPS ingress, and internally accessible thanks to its built-in DNS-based service discovery capability.
 Additionally, it will manage their secrets in a secure manner.

 ```output